taolson/Admiran/doc/Compiler.md

 * `Builtin`: a resolved name for a builtin function or type
 * `Internal`: a resolved, non-top-level name which is qualified with a unique integer

-The module also defines a number of common functions on `name`s.
+The module also defines a number of common operations on `name`s.

 ## `grammar.m`
 The `grammar` module defines the AST for Miranda2 that will be used and refined in all the subsequent passes.